Skip to main content

 About the group

-The Solent Identities and Inequalities Research Group (SIIR) is a community of research-active scholars situated across a range of disciplines in the Department of Sport and Health and Department of Social Sciences and Nursing.
+The Solent Identities and Inequalities Research Group (SIIR) is a community of research-active scholars situated across a range of disciplines.

 Our members’ research expertise includes, but is not limited to: gender, sexuality, disability, Global South studies, poverty and social exclusion, social and economic justice, youth cultures, sport and physical activity, and health inequalities.